ucdavis/CGM_Ping_Checks/README.md

 ## CGM Ping Checks

-A fun project to check the availabilty status of various system.
+A fun project to check the availability status of various systems.
 If a system fails a configured amount of checks then it will be added to the list of systems to report on via email notification from an Office365 account.

 ### Required Setup